-- Users need to take the major role in specifying the content criteria of qualifications enabling them to help set the standards. - 2.
-Exam boards need to agree between themselves on design criteria enabling them to set and maintain the standard in relation to each other. - 3.
-'Communities of practice' (see below) need to be set up around each qualification enabling the standards of each qualification to be owned and maintained by all those with a direct interest in them. - 4.
+- 1 Users need to take the major role in specifying the content criteria of qualifications enabling them to help set the standards. - Exam boards need to agree between themselves on design criteria enabling them to set and maintain the standard in relation to each other

+- 3. 'Communities of practice' (see below) need to be set up around each qualification enabling the standards of each qualification to be owned and maintained by all those with a direct interest in them. - 4.
 The regulator must focus on standards alone rather than its other current objectives.
-Its role is this system would be to underpin inter exam board agreements as well as those between boards and users.
+Its role in this system would be to underpin interexam board agreements as well as those between boards and users.

-The best international qualifications (IB, Pre-U, IGCSE) are such because they have a minimum of state intervention, with producers and users of the qualification creating a community of ownership and practice that takes upon itself the responsibility for maintaining the integrity the qualification.
+The best international qualifications - the International Baccalaureate (IB), the Pre-U, the International General Certificate of Secondary Education (IGCSE) - are such because they have a minimum of state intervention, with producers and users of the qualification creating a community of ownership and practice that takes upon itself the responsibility for maintaining the integrity of the qualification.

-If one gives users of qualifications a leading role in determining the content of those qualifications and create communities of practice which include those users, the role that the regulator then plays can be redefined to better serve the nation's need.
+If one gives users of qualifications a leading role in determining the content of those qualifications and creates communities of practice which include those users, the role that the regulator then plays can be redefined to better serve the nation's needs.
 Users are given a direct stake in maintaining the standard and a community is created that is bound to that standard.
-Therefore the regulator goes from being a mediator between the users and producers of qualifications which makes its own decisions on the standard, to allowing those with an interest in maintaining the standard a greater role in doing so.
+Therefore, the regulator goes from being a mediator between the users and producers of qualifications which makes its own decisions on the standard, to allowing those with an interest in maintaining the standard a greater role in doing so.